JackAlexanderMorgan/Audio-Visual-Emotional-Coherence/README.md

 All other supporting files such as index.html and style.css are adapted from the standard p5.js project template and are used solely to initialise the application.
 The external libraries - p5.js and p5.sound - provide the underlying functionality and are not my work.
-The music example files are not produced by me and do not cointain any of my own work, all sound files are royalty free music sourced from: www.pixabay.com/music
+The Example Music Files are not produced by me and do not cointain any of my own work, all sound files are royalty free music sourced from: www.pixabay.com/music